-Now add in the garlic, mushroom and seasonings.
-Stir and hit cancel.
 You shouldn't need to deglaze with the fat from the beef, but if you do then use a little bit of the broth to do so.
-Add in the rest of the broth and stir to combine.
-Pour the pasta in and pat it down gently so it is in the broth most of the way.
+Stir in the broth, au jus, seasonings and pasta.
+Stir well to combine and pat the pasta down gently so it is in the broth most of the way.

-Add peppers to the top.
+Add peppers and mushrooms to the top.
 Do not stir them in.
-Take the au jus and pour over the top of the peppers, do not stir this either.

 When done, do a manual release and when the pin drops remove the lid carefully.
 Stir in the sour cream and the cheese.
 Allow it to rest for about 5 minutes before serving.

 As a note:

 We have the 6 quart Instant Pot.
 This will not work as written in the 3 quart but could probably be adjusted to a smaller meal.
 You can also use the 8 quart for this dish as written.

 It takes our Instant Pot about 20 minutes to build up pressure for this dish.
 That was included in the total time for the recipe.

 Your pasta dish may be a little runny at first, kind of like a thick soup.
 It will thicken to a perfect pasta dish as it rests after adding the sour cream and cheese.